mat-0/Mat-0/README.md

 You can see my [curriculum vitae](https://github.com/MatBenfield/MatBenfield/blob/master/curriculum-vitae.md) and my [operating manual](https://github.com/MatBenfield/MatBenfield/blob/master/operating-manual.md).
 I also love listening to podcasts so please help me find more, on the [agile software development podcasts](https://github.com/MatBenfield/agile_software_development_podcasts) repository.
 I am also compiling a repository of [people leadership documentation](https://github.com/MatBenfield/people_leadership_documentation) too.

 I have been playing with python and have created a couple of [twitter](https://github.com/TheChelsOrg/bot_nineteenth_of_may) [bots](https://github.com/TheChelsOrg/bot_twitter_word_games) that recount a famous night in history or play a couple of well known word games using a list of [Chelsea FC](https://github.com/TheChelsOrg/) players, [determine what club crisis is happening today](https://isthereacrisis.thechels.uk), or [help people decide what to have for lunch in Cheltenham](https://lunch.thechels.uk).
-My next tool is to build a web page to act as a default homepage for my [morning routine](https://morning.thechels.uk) to include news, weather, calendar events, and stocks.
+[Morning](https://morning.thechels.uk) is a site to include news, weather, sports events, and stocks built using github-actions and python as part of my morning routine.

 ## Sponsor